OHDSI/PhenotypeLibrary/.github/ISSUE_TEMPLATE/04-contribute-insights.md

 ---
 name: contribute insights for an existing cohort definition.
-about: 'contribute insights' should be completed if you are interested in submitting new insight or information to an existing Phenotype/Cohort Definition in the OHDSI Phenotype Library.
+about: "'contribute insights' should be completed if you are interested in submitting new insight or information to an existing Phenotype/Cohort Definition in the OHDSI Phenotype Library. "
-title: "Cohort definition Id: [Please put your cohort definition id here]"
+title: '"Cohort definition Id: [Please put your cohort definition id from the phenotype library here]"'
-labels: "contribute"
+labels: Contribute insights
 assignees: ''

 ---